emmanuel-bv/iotedge-iva-nano/README.md

 # Visual Anomaly Detection over multiple cameras with NVIDIA Jetson Nano devices workshop

-In this workshop, you'll discover how to build a solution that can process up to 8 real-time video streams with an AI model on a $100 device, how to remotely operate your device, and demonstrate how you can deploy custom AI models to it.
+In this workshop, you'll discover how to build a solution that can process up several real-time video streams with an AI model on a $100 device, how to remotely operate your device, and demonstrate how you can deploy custom AI models to it.

 With this solution, you can transform cameras into sensors to know when there is an available parking spot, a missing product on a retail store shelf, an anomaly on a solar panel, a worker approaching a hazardous zone., etc.